rust-bitcoin/bitcoind/README.md

 user must provide the tarball locally and specify its location via the `BITCOIND_TARBALL_FILE` env var.

-Another option is to specify the `SKIP_DOWNLOAD` env var and provide the executable via the `PATH`.
+Another option is to specify the `BITCOIND_SKIP_DOWNLOAD` env var and provide the executable via the `PATH`.

 Alternatively, use the dep without auto-download feature.